 Sexually Transmitted Infections (STIs)

-Sexually transmitted diseases (STIs) are caused by sexually transmitted infections.
+Sexually transmitted diseases (STDs) are caused by sexually transmitted infections (STIs).
 They are passed from one person to another during sexual or intimate contact.
 More than half of all of us will get a sexually transmitted infection at some time in our lives.
+1 in 4 sexually active people under the age of 25 has an STI.

 Sexually transmitted infections may or may not cause symptoms.
 Medically, an infection is called a disease only when it is causing symptoms.
 But it’s very common for people to use the terms "sexually transmitted diseases" or "STDs," whether or not symptoms are present.